jasonally/hack_this_site_missions/javascript/mission_04.md

 `""+RawrRawr+""` literally means concatenate "" (an empty string) to RawrRawr and "" (another empty string).
 The comparison simplifies down to just RawrRawr, which we know equals moo, so that's our answer.

+## Key Idea
-**Key Idea:** Don't overthink math!
+Don't overthink math!
 Sometimes the answer isn't as tricky as it looks.